Empathetech-LLC/empathetech_flutter_ui/README.md

 }
 ```

+#### How it works

-[EzConfig](./lib/src/classes/EzConfig.dart) starts with [Empathetech's config](./lib/src/consts/empathetechConfig.dart) to make sure everything is populated.
-Then it merges in your custom data and the user's [preferences](https://pub.dev/packages/shared_preferences).
-The [finalized](https://flutterbyexample.com/lesson/const-and-final-variables) instance is then used to create a finalized [theme data](./lib/src/functions/ezThemeData.dart)
+`EzConfig` gathers all the values for `ezThemeData` and creates an instance for effeciently getting and setting those values in app.<br><br>`EzConfig` starts with [Empathetech's config](./lib/src/consts/empathetechConfig.dart) to make sure every key has a value.
+Then it merges in your custom data and the user's current [preferences](https://pub.dev/packages/shared_preferences).
+The [finalized](https://flutterbyexample.com/lesson/const-and-final-variables) instance is then used to populate `ezThemeData`.

 ### Step 2

-In [main.dart](./example/lib/main.dart), use an [EzAppProvider](./lib/src/classes/EzAppProvider.dart) to build your [PlatformApp](https://pub.dev/documentation/flutter_platform_widgets/latest/flutter_platform_widgets/PlatformApp-class.html)
+In `main.dart`, use an [EzAppProvider](./lib/src/classes/EzAppProvider.dart) to build your [PlatformApp](https://pub.dev/documentation/flutter_platform_widgets/latest/flutter_platform_widgets/PlatformApp-class.html)

 ```Dart
 class EFUIExample extends StatelessWidget {